Will County, IL

 The County uses ENERGY STAR Portfolio Manager to collect and assess data to measure energy usage, takes the energy information and uses Portfolio Manager to generate a series of "Environmental Reports" on each of its buildings on a monthly basis.
 The report is provided to department heads and County officials to show usage information and actual cost of each building in the County.

 In June 2012, the Will County Board adopted the Energy Efficiency & Conservation Plan, which has an overall reduction of energy intensity across the Countywide portfolio of 25% by 2020.
-County Executive, Mr. Larry Walsh identified the Better Buildings Challenge as part of the efforts to accomplish the County's goals.
+Will County Executive, Lawrence M. Walsh identified the Better Buildings Challenge as part of the efforts to accomplish the County's goals.